-This project aims to support BME people who live in Westminster, Kensington & Chelsea and Hammersmith & Fulham and are experiencing emotional difficulties but who are not mental health service users.
+This project aims to support BME people who live in Kensington & Chelsea and are experiencing emotional difficulties but who are not mental health service users.

 The project also aims to support organisations working with BME clients by recognising the role these organisations have in maintaining the mental wellbeing of their clients and by offering training and resources to volunteers and staff members to make this work more sustainable.

 The need for this project has been established through a number of surveys and consultations with BME organisations.
 The main issues around need are: